-The LTM4620 modules do not provide isolation from V{IN} to V{OUT} .
+The LTM4628 modules do not provide galvanic isolation from V{IN} to V{OUT} .
 There is no internal fuse.
 If required, a slow blow fuse with a rating twice the maximum input current needs to be provided to protect each unit from catastrophic failure.
+The device does support thermal shutdown and over current protection.
+A temperature diode is provided for monitoring internal temperature.